 Ingredients

-- 450 g (3 ⅕ cups) fresh strawberries, or frozen
+- 450 g (3 ⅕ cups) fresh strawberries or frozen *note 1

-- 80 g (6 ½ tbsp) granulated sugar, *see notes
+- 80 g (6 ½ tbsp) granulated sugar *note 2

-- 1 tablespoon lime juice, or lemon juice
+- 1 tablespoon lime juice or lemon juice

 Instructions